DisCoTec/discotec.github.io/2024/README.md

 -->

 ## Satellite Events
-DisCoTec 2024 gathers tutorials and workshops that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.
+DisCoTec 2024 will gather tutorials and workshops that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.

+A call for workshops/tutorials will be announced soon.

 <!--
 The pre-conference workshop and tutorials will take place on Monday, June 19, 2023, and post-conference tutorials on Friday, June 23, 2023.